Making Sense of Revelation 20:

 Now we can see how 20:13 is the Second Resurrection.
 Hades was abolished and the soul-spirits of the faithful left hades―to be in heaven forever.
 The damned were also judged and sent to their eternal destiny―either eternal conscious punishment or annihilation, depending on your understanding of Gehenna.
 Without the 5a sentence, much of the confusion disappears.

 Key to understanding the rest of Revelation 20 is placing the famous “Great White Throne” judgment recorded in Revelation 20:11-15 in its proper time period.
 This refers to the Second Coming events of AD 70 described elsewhere in the Bible.
-Death was permanently destroyed (verse 14) at the end of the millennium, which is a parallel to 1 Corinthians 15:19-26, 54-56 where Paul said the last enemy, death, would be put down at Christ’s Second Coming.
+Death was permanently destroyed for believers (verse 14) at the end of the millennium, which is a parallel to 1 Corinthians 15:19-26, 54-56 where Paul said the last enemy, death, would be put down at Christ’s Second Coming.
 Revelation 22:12 confirms that the judgment was to be at the soon coming of Christ in AD 70 (cf. Matthew 16:27-28; 24:26-34; 26:64).
 As put by James Stuart Russell,

 “There is no reason to doubt that the judgment scene depicted here [Revelation 20:11-15] is identical with that described by our Lord in Matthew 25:31-46.
 We have the same ‘throne of glory,’ the same gathering of all the nations, the same discrimination of the judged according to their works, and the same ‘everlasting fire prepared for the devil and his angels.’ . . .
 It follows that it is not the ‘end of the world,’ but that which is so frequently predicted as accompanying the end of the age, or termination of the Jewish dispensation.
 That great consummation is always represented as a judgment-epoch.
 It is the time of the Parousia, the coming of Christ in glory to vindicate and reward His faithful servants, and to judge and destroy His enemies.
 There is a remarkable unity and consistency in the teachings of Scripture on this subject.” (from The Parousia)